RugbugRedfern/Mycelium-Networking-For-Content-Warning/README.md

 LobbyData and PlayerData are Steam features that allow you to define synced variables associated with the lobby (perfect for config syncing) or individual players.
 Mycelium provides an easy way to interface with them.

 ### Lobby Data
 To use lobby data, you first need to register the key.
 This should happen when your **mod starts for the first time**.
 This step is optional but strongly recommended.
-It's required if you want the LobbyDataUpdated to fire when that key's value is change.
+It's required if you want the LobbyDataUpdated callback to fire when that key's value is changed.
 ```cs
 void Awake()
 {